AntTargett/React-Chrome-Extension-Template/README.md

-# YuYo - Chrome Extension for useful information
+# Chrome Extension template

-### VERY ROUGH WORK IN PROGRESS

-#### Aim is to be used personally and for example Typescript/React with hooks
+Basic template showing how to use react with newtab and popup.

 ## Tech
 - Typescript